 Before this event, few questioned the Catholic church’s authority in all things.
-Afterwards, those who followed Luther’s ideas chose to exert a freedom of choice in their religious beliefs that became known as the Reformation.
+Afterward, those who followed Luther’s ideas chose to exert freedom of choice in their religious beliefs that became known as the Reformation.

-Latin for “faith alone,” it was one of Luther’s main beliefs and opposed Catholic teachings.
-He believed the Catholic church misled people when they said whomever purchased indulgences would be either free of their sins or would reduce the time sinners spent in purgatory.
+Latin for “faith alone,” it was one of Luther’s main beliefs that opposed Catholic teachings.
+He believed the Catholic church misled people when they said whoever purchased indulgences would be either free of their sins or would reduce the time sinners spent in purgatory.